Sign In / Sign Out

 A thesis, ENG/LIN 599 (a minimum of six hours), is required, culminating in an oral examination on the completed work.
 Students prepare the master's thesis under the supervision of the chair of the Master of Arts (M.A.) thesis committee.

 Registration: Students will fill out the Independent Study Form for ENG/LIN 599.
-The Thesis Chair will sign the form and students will email the complete form to firstname.lastname@example.org.
+The Thesis Chair will sign the form (or if they are unable to sign the form, their email approval serves as the signature) and students will email the complete form to firstname.lastname@example.org.
 Our front office staff will process the form and give the student access to register.
 No student will be allowed to register for thesis hours who does not have an approved Plan of Study (iPOS).
 Note: the default when registering is one credit hour.
 Students will need to ensure they register for the correct amount of credits.

 Please note that the Department Chair serves as a placeholder on all independent study courses and should not be contacted about the project.
 Students should only contact their Thesis Chair about registering and to discuss the specifics of the project/timeline of completion.